angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 `@Optional()` allows Angular to consider a service you inject to be optional.
 This way, if it can't be resolved at runtime, Angular resolves the service as `null`, rather than throwing an error.
-In the following example, the service, `OptionalService`, isn't provided in the service, `@NgModule()`, or component class, so it isn't available anywhere in the app.
+In the following example, the service, `OptionalService`, isn't provided in the service, `ApplicationConfig`, `@NgModule()`, or component class, so it isn't available anywhere in the app.

 <code-example header="src/app/optional/optional.component.ts" path="resolution-modifiers/src/app/optional/optional.component.ts" region="optional-component"></code-example>